TURKEYS ARE HERE! SHOP OUR PASTURED TURKEY!

 2. Organize your freezer.

 This seems logical, but we all know that life happens.
-You get a 5 lb butter bundle and squeeze it in the cracks.
+You get a butter bundle and squeeze it in the cracks.
 Yes, this saves time in the present.
 But, keeping an organized freezer will save you so much time and stress in the long run.

 The fact that you’re reading this means it’s time.
 It’s time to just do it.